aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 cimport numpy as np
 ```

-Definition file is a file with C code with `.h` extension.
-That is how we got access to the C type `np.float64_t`.
+Definition file is the Cython analogy to the C header file.
+We needed numpy definition file for the C type `np.float64_t`.

 To run the Cython makefile, the following command must be executed:
 ```